linrongbin16/lin.nvim.dev/index.md

 ---

-Aim to be out-of-box, IDE-like editing experience, high performance, lightweight and friendly to most neovim users.
+Aim to be out-of-box, IDE-like editing experience, performant, lightweight and friendly to most neovim users.
 Focus on and only on editing, no compiling/packaging/debugging.

 Solved these issues:

 - Time-cost configurations: all behaviors follow the community's best practices and most popular editors (just like [vscode](https://code.visualstudio.com/)).
-- Lack of language support: language server protocol(LSP) is supported by [nvim-cmp](https://github.com/hrsh7th/nvim-cmp), and [a bunch of language servers](/lin.nvim.dev/appendix/#lsp-servers) are embedded.
+- Lack of language support: language server protocol(LSP) is supported by [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) and [null-ls.nvim](https://github.com/jose-elias-alvarez/null-ls.nvim), with [a bunch of language servers](/lin.nvim.dev/appendix/#lsp-servers) embedded.
 - Difficulties on plugin: all [plugins](/lin.nvim.dev/appendix/#plugins) are carefully selected and configured for the best performance and editing experience, following most modern editors (again, just like vscode).
 - Duplicate installations: one line command for different OS and machines (not on Windows for now), following the same behavior.
 - Naive UI - Pretty color schemes, icons, file explorer, tabs and status are integrated.